How To Choose The Best Tankless Water Heater In Ontario?

 Do I Need To Worry About Sizing?

 Yes, proper sizing is crucial when selecting a tankless water heater.
-It ensures that the unit can meet the hot water demands of your household.
+It ensures the unit can meet your household’s hot water demands.
 Factors to consider include:

-Peak Demand: Calculate the maximum number of hot water fixtures and appliances that may be used simultaneously.
+Peak Demand: Calculate the maximum number of hot-water fixtures and appliances that can be used simultaneously.

 Temperature Rise: Determine the temperature rise needed to achieve the desired hot water temperature in your region.

-Flow Rate: Ensure the tankless water heater can provide the necessary flow rate for your household’s demands.
+Flow Rate: Ensure the tankless water heater can meet your household’s flow-rate demands.

 Consult a Dr HVAC technician or use sizing calculators provided by manufacturers to accurately determine the right size for your tankless water heater.